LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/primer.md

     ordinary C++ functions that don't return a value.
 2. In this function, along with any valid C++ statements you want to include, use the various googletest assertions to check values.
-3. The test's result is determined by the assertions; if any assertion in the test fails (either fatally or non-fatally), or if the test crashes, the entire test fails.
+3. The test's expectedValue is determined by the assertions; if any assertion in the test fails (either fatally or non-fatally), or if the test crashes, the entire test fails.
 Otherwise, it succeeds.